Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Using -subjettiness to explicitly construct the proxy variable

-We begin by identifying a fat-jet in an event by using a clustering algorithm such as Cambridge-Aachen~\cite{Dokshitzer:1997in, Wobisch:1998wt} with a large radius $R_0 = 1.0$.
+We begin by identifying a fat-jet in an event by using a clustering algorithm.
+Here we employ for concreteness Cambridge-Aachen (CA) clustering~\cite{Dokshitzer:1997in, Wobisch:1998wt} with a large radius $R_0 = 1.0$\footnote{The current experimental analyses prefer to use the anti-$k_T$ algorithm for jet clustering, but they use the CA algorithm to recluster the jets for application of soft-drop grooming.
+We have chosen CA jets at the outset here for simplicity.}.
 The original $N$-subjettiness technique~\cite{Thaler:2010tr} can be used to identify the number of hard centres of energy within a fat-jet.

 One starts by defining a collection of variables $\tau_N$, where $N$ = 1, 2, 3 ... denotes the number of candidate subjets.
 For each $N$ we construct the corresponding variables as

 Here, the index $k$ runs over the constituent particles in a given fat-jet, $p_{T,k}$ are their transverse momenta, $\Delta R_{J,k} = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2}$ is the distance in the rapidity-azimuth plane between a candidate subjet $J$ and the constituent particle $k$.